 If a drink doesn’t have whipped cream on top of it or is not coloured blue, then you shouldn’t be drinking it on vacation.
 Catalina’s novelty drink of choice is called “Buffalo Milk”.
 The drink contains vodka, light and dark crème de cacao, banana liqueur, half and half and an actual whole banana.
 After blending this cacophony of flavours and pouring it into a plastic cup, you’re actually supposed to drink the damn thing.
 If consuming a drink that’s funnier than it is delicious is not your thing, then I feel sorry for you.
 You’ll never be able to have fun.

 Tommy Bahama Stores

-Nothing says “white privilege” like a store full of bastardized tropical-themed clothes.
+Nothing says “white privilege” like a store full of bastardised tropical-themed clothes.
 If you like your shirts loose and your khakis pleated, you are in luck on Catalina Island.
 The enduring fantasy of the entitled white person is to live on a beach free of hassle, to drink to excess and throw up all over a pair of Bermuda shorts.
 Seek these stores out to get a true island experience.
 Bonus points if you can find any Margaritaville apparel around town.
 The natives trade Jimmy Buffet merchandise like prisoners trade cigarettes.

 The Chicago Cubs

 White people love baseball, and they really love the Cubs.
 There’s a blue-collar appeal attached to the team because they’re perennial losers.
-The team's colors are red, white and blue, which are the same colors as the American flag, so that’s a major plus too.
+The team's colours are red, white and blue, which are the same colours as the American flag, so that’s a major plus too.
 The Cubs used to conduct Spring Training on Catalina Island, which is a point of pride for the community.
 Nostalgia for a time far in the past is as white as it gets.
 Being surrounded by a shitty baseball team’s moldy memories is something resembling heaven, and I am here to tell the Silent Majority that heaven is a place on earth.